-In the past, Casper College has offered two associate degrees in the Nursing Studies (NRST) curriculum: the Associate of Applied Science and Associate of Science in Nursing which are two-year degrees.
 The Casper College H.E.
 Stuckenhoff Department of Nursing has joined with the other Community Colleges and the University of Wyoming to adopt the statewide ReNEW curriculum (Revolutionizing Nursing Education in Wyoming).
 ReNEW is a baccalaureate curriculum with an associate degree benchmark at community colleges awarding the Associate Degree in Nursing (ADN), allowing the graduate to take the NCLEX -RN, become a Registered Nurse, and then continue on toward a BSN through the University of Wyoming.
-As the ReNEW curriculum NURS courses are offered beginning in Fall 2016 through Spring 2018, the corresponding NRST course in the Associate of Science (AS) and the Associate of Applied Science (AAS) will no longer be available.

-All options consist of non-nursing as well as nursing courses, and nursing students are integrated into all aspects of college life.
-In addition to the Casper College application for admission, a student desiring admission to the nursing program must complete and submit to the director a departmental application when all eligibility requirements are met.
+The ADN consists of non-nursing as well as nursing courses, and nursing students are integrated into all aspects of college life.
+In addition to the Casper College application for admission, a student desiring admission to the nursing program advanced placement the Licensed Practical Nurse must complete and submit to the director a departmental application when all eligibility requirements are met.